 CON: Long-term Proposition

 Of course, it’s still a big commitment.
-That’s why it’s important to work with the right solar company, one with a proven track record and that will be able to service your system over its lifetime.
+That’s why it’s important to work with the right solar company, one with a proven track record that will be able to service your system and provide needed maintenance over its lifetime.

-Now that you know some advantages and disadvantages of solar, you can sort through some of the misinformation floating around about rooftop solar energy.
+Now that you know some solar power pros and cons, you can sort through some of the misinformation floating around about rooftop solar energy.
 If you have questions or concerns regarding solar, you can always learn more by contacting a solar provider.
 Contact us today to get a free estimate and learn if solar is right for you.